 - In a medium bowl, combine the flour, baking powder, salt, and baking soda.
 Set aside.2¼ cups all-purpose flour, 2½ teaspoons baking powder, 1 teaspoon kosher salt, ½ teaspoon baking soda

-- Pour the batter into the bundt pan.
-Place into the preheated oven and bake for 70-85 minutes, or until a toothpick comes out clean or with moist crumbs.
+- Pour the batter into the bundt pan and place into the preheated oven and bake for 70-85 minutes, or until a toothpick comes out clean or with moist crumbs.
 Remove from the oven and set on a cooling rack to cool for 20 minutes.

 - Once partially cooled, invert the cake onto a plate or cake stand and let cool completely.